SomeRandomUsern4m3/A-Ufo-Game/README.md

 # Instructions:

-You need to click to make the spaceship jump
+You need to click to make the spaceship jump<br>
-The goal is to collect all coins in a level
+The goal is to collect all coins in a level<br>
-Dont crash or else you will die
+Dont crash or else you will die<br>
-Press Esc to access the menus and or exit out of places
+Press Esc to access the menus and or exit out of places<br>

 ## LEVEL EDITOR: